Jewelry Coverage in Home Insurance: Limits, Costs & When to Schedule

 Find your best options in less than 2 minutes

 If you own an engagement ring, a family heirloom, or any piece of jewelry worth more than a few hundred dollars, your standard homeowners insurance policy may leave you dangerously underprotected.
-Most policies cap jewelry payouts at just $1,000 to $2,500 — total, for everything combined — and exclude some of the most common losses like accidentally dropping a ring down a drain.
+Most policies cap total jewelry payouts for theft at just $1,500, and exclude some of the most common losses like accidentally dropping a ring down a drain or having a stone fall out of its setting.

 Understanding how home insurance jewelry coverage limits work, what's actually covered, and how to close those gaps can save you thousands of dollars when it matters most.
-This guide breaks down everything you need to know: from sublimits and excluded perils to the real cost of scheduled coverage and how the claims process works.
+This 2026 guide breaks down everything you need to know: current sublimits, excluded perils, the real cost of scheduled coverage, appraisal requirements, and how the claims process differs between homeowners policies and standalone jewelry insurers.

 Key Pinch Points